Which of these leaders do you think has more influence over their team?

 The best-performing executives I’ve coached are the ones who do consistent, daily inner work.
 To have the mindful leader advantage, you must balance your personal equation of being and doing.
 By actively cultivating your being, you will make your doing more impactful.

 I’m going to offer you a variety of simple mindful practices.
 Pick the one that seems most interesting or helpful to you and give it a try.
-I know I’ve gotten you excited and pumped – but beware: don’t do too much at one or you’ll sabotage yourself.
+I know I’ve gotten you excited and pumped – but beware: don’t do too much at once or you’ll sabotage yourself.
 The key to cultivating the mindful leadership muscles is to build them steadily and gradually.

 Practice 1: Observe thyself.